By Clare LeSage

 Diving Deeper into "Sold!
 The House is Gone, Now What!

 Reflecting on what could have been accomplished while the house was awaiting its buyer, here are five suggestions:

 - Tackle each room, methodically sorting, cleaning, and organizing closets, drawers, cabinets, and surfaces, all while maintaining the staged appearance during showings.

-- Spend quality time, when you have help available, continuing to sort, clean out, and organize the basement, attic, and garage areas.
+- Dedicate quality time, leveraging available help, to continue organizing the basement, attic, and garage areas.

-- Have a garage sale or call for charity pick-ups of extra furniture and household items that you are not planning on moving.
+- Initiate a garage sale or arrange for charitable pickups of excess furniture and household items you won't be taking with you.